 A few years ago, I had a conversation with a new managing director of stewardship and development for a Diocese, and shared some information about what I found successful in growing development revenue as well as increasing enrollment in schools.
 I left my previous occupation in the Spring of 2008, and in a spirit of fiscal responsibility, my position was never filled by a full-time employee, and the duties were passed from one employee to another, with a new person given the responsibility every 1-2 years.
-Unfortunately, that’s really not the way to build strong relationships.
+Unfortunately, the “churn” experienced by parents or donors regarding leaders that change from year to year fails to build strong relationships.

 Indeed, EVERYTHING changed.
 That’s why Advancement is all about everything.
 It’s death to your school to say, “Let’s focus on Development this year,” just as it’s death to your school to say, “Let’s focus on technology this year.”
 You have to do it all, every day, all the time (with a nod to the Eagles’ “Life in the Fast Lane”).

 So where do we start?
 Perhaps it’s important to look at something that affects all the elements of Advancement – terminology.
 The proper use of words is important to gain clarity, and clarity is the cornerstone of, as consultant and author Patrick Lencioni calls it, a “healthy” organization.
 For instance, “Focus” is different from “Emphasize.”
 “Focus” means blocking out everything extraneous to one single point of importance, and bringing every effort to bear on that single point…just like a laser that focuses light on one singular point.
 “Emphasis” means keeping everything in perspective, but providing a little more attention to a particular area.